Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

 \begin{lemma} Let $f:S\rightarrow \mathbb{R}$ be a perfect Morse function on a 3-sphere.
-Let $K_{1}, K_{2}$ be two disjoint knots in $S$.
-Then the linking number $lk(K_{1}, K_{2})$ equals the signed count of Morse flow lines starting from one point on $K_{1}$, ending at one point on $K_{2}$. \end{lemma} \begin{proof} Let $q$ be the minimal point of $f$, consider the preimage of $K_{2}$ under the Morse flow $\rho$.
+Let $K_{1}, K_{2}$ be two oriented disjoint knots in $S$.
+Then the linking number $lk(K_{1}, K_{2})$ equals the signed count of negative gradient flow lines of $f$ starting from one point on $K_{1}$, ending at one point on $K_{2}$, up to sign. \end{lemma} \begin{proof} Let $p$ be the minimal point of $f$, consider the image of $K_{1}$ under the flow $\Phi$.
 That is, define

-which is an oriented two-chain in $S$ with boundary as $K_{2}$.
-Then there is a one-to-one correspondence between intersection points of $K_{1}$ and $C$ and Morse flow lines starting from one point on $K_{1}$, ending at one point on $K_{2}$.
-Moreover, this intersection number between $K_{1}$ and $C$ equals the linking number $lk(K_{1}, K_{2})$.
+We give an orientation on $C$ which is compatible with the orientation of $K_{1}$ as its boundary.
+Then there is a one-to-one correspondence between intersection points of $K_{2}$ and $C$ and flow lines starting from one point on $K_{1}$, ending at one point on $K_{2}$.
+(We perturb the metric $\rho$ a bit such that they intersect transversally.)
+Moreover, this intersection number between $K_{2}$ and $C$ equals the linking number $lk(K_{1}, K_{2})$.
 Hence we complete the proof.

-Note that we assume that $f$ is perfect, for any $x\in K_{2}$ there is a unique smooth flow line connecting $x$ and $q$.
+Note that we assume that $f$ is perfect, for any $x\in K_{1}$ there is a unique smooth flow line connecting $x$ and $p$.
 For a general Morse function, there may be broken flow lines going back to other critical points.
 We suggest \cite{As} for general discussions. \end{proof}

+We remark that the signs of intersection points are given by the orientations of $K_{1}, K_{2}$ and $C$.
+The signs of flow lines depend on conventions in Morse theory.
+In \cite{As}, it is shown that there is a convention such that those two signs match.
+For our purpose, we need to compare the convention in \cite{As} and that in the Appendix of \cite{BC3}, to get a genuine equality between Welschinger invariants and Floer differentials.
+We will not do it here.